ronan22/ctl-utilities/README.md

 ### Actions Categories

-Controler support tree categories of actions.
+Controller support tree categories of actions.
 Each action return a status status where 0=success and 1=failure.

 * AppFw API, Provides a generic model to request other bindings.
 Requested binding can be local (eg: ALSA/UCM) or external (eg: vehicle signalling).
   * api  provides requested binding API name
   * verb provides verb to requested binding
   * args optionally provides a jsonc object for targeted binding API.
 Note that 'args' are statically defined in JSON configuration file.
-Controler client may also provided its own arguments from the query list.
+Controller client may also provided its own arguments from the query list.
 Targeted binding receives both arguments defined in the config file and the argument provided by controller client.
 * C-API, when defined in the onload section, the plugin may provide C native API with **CTLP-CAPI(apiname, label, args, query, context)**.
    Plugin may also create Lua command with **CTLP-Lua2C(LuaFuncName, label, args, query, context)**.
 Where *args*+*query* are JSON-C object